Skip to main content

-WagerLens Blog
+WagerLens LogoWagerLens

 Thinking Like a Sharp Bettor: How to Spot Value in the Odds

-What is a Value Bet?
+What is a value bet?

 In the simplest terms, a value bet is a wager where you believe the chances of winning are greater than the probability implied by the bookmaker's odds.
 Put another way, it's a bet that has a positive expected value (+EV), meaning that if you placed the same wager many times over, you would expect to turn a profit in the long run.
+Our daily picks are graded by expected value to help you identify these opportunities.

 1. True Win Probability: What are the real chances of each outcome occurring, based on a complete analysis of relevant quantitative and qualitative factors?
 This is the foundation of successful handicapping.